Ducks laud Oilers fans for national anthem

 — NHL (@NHL) April 30, 2017

-Ducks owners Henry and Susan Samueli appreciated the 6-3 victory that cut Edmonton's lead to 2-1 entering Game 4 on Wednesday night.
+Ducks owners Henry and Susan Samueli appreciated the 6-3 victory that cut Edmonton's lead to 2-1 entering Game 4 on Wednesday.
 They also appreciated the crowd.

 "Congratulations to the Edmonton fans for creating such a special moment last night by singing both of the national anthems," the owners said in a statement Monday.
 "To hear the audience passionately sing both the Canadian and United States anthems was inspiring and powerful.
 Well done, Edmonton!"